irisdaniaj/vi-midas/README.md

 ### Analysis

+Before the analysis select which dataset and which methodology result you want to analysize in the  `notebooks/config_mode.txt` file.
 Now we can analyze the best model parameter estimates. \
 `model_analysis1.ipynb`: Analyzes model parameter estimates. \
 `model_analyis2.ipynb`: Evaluates model validity using different performance metrics. \